statista-oss/routing-proxy/README.md

 ### PERCENTAGE_NEW
 how much traffic should be routed to the new application

-### DNS_RESOLVER (optional, default=1.1.1.1)
-The DNS resolver to use for resolving the domain names to IP addresses.
-If you want to reroute internal traffic you might want to change that.

 ### SERVER_COUNT (optional, default=5)
 as we are using DNS Resolver we try to create a server for each IP address we get back from the DNS query.
 This is the maximum amount of servers we will create.